Anne Scripps: Domestic violence and death

-Scripps' daughters noticed that Douglas drank heavily and became erratically violent towards their mother, openly hitting her in public on at least one occasion.
+Scripps's daughters noticed that Douglas drank heavily and became erratically violent towards their mother, openly hitting her in public on at least one occasion.
 Both daughters advised their mother to file for divorce and get an order of eviction to have him removed from the home.
 In 1991, Scripps took Tori and moved in with Alexandra.
 She had changed her will and moved back in for fear that Douglas would take Tori and flee.
 During the holidays, she discovered Douglas had removed Tori's birth certificate and other personal records from the house.
 Scripps and her two eldest daughters began documenting and keeping records of the assaults, and on December 6, 1993, went to obtain an eviction notice; however, the judge refused to order his eviction.
-Scripps told a friend that she began sleeping with a hammer under her bed because Douglas' new method of abuse was to wake her up in the middle of the night to scare and berate her.
+Scripps told a friend that she began sleeping with a hammer under her bed because Douglas's new method of abuse was to wake her up in the middle of the night to scare and berate her.

 On December 31, 1993, Douglas bludgeoned Scripps with a hammer while she slept.
 Her daughter Anne had called the police on January 1, 1994, at 3:30 a.m., because she was unable to get into contact with her mother or Douglas.
 The police arrived and knocked down the locked door, and found Scripps unconscious in bed, her sheets soaked in blood, her terrier puppy next to her trying to comfort her.
 Across the hall Tori, then 3 years old, had witnessed the crime that left her mother's skull irreparably broken.
 Tori Douglas was reported as saying, "Daddy gave Mommy boo-boos.
 Daddy gave Mommy many boo-boos.
 Why is Mommy wearing warpaint?"
 Immediately the police began searching for Scott Douglas.
-In a matter of hours, Douglas' 1982 BMW was found on the Tappan Zee Bridge with the bloody hammer inside.
+In a matter of hours, Douglas's 1982 BMW was found on the Tappan Zee Bridge with the bloody hammer inside.
 The authorities dragged the Hudson River for him but operated under the assumption he was still alive.
 As Scripps lay in the hospital, her first husband, Anthony Morrell, who was in the terminal stages of cirrhosis of the liver and had been hospitalized near Philadelphia, left his hospital bed to be at her side.
-A week after the attack - two days after the authorities stopped dragging the Hudson for Douglas's body - on January 6, 1994, Scripps, at age 47, was taken off life support and died without regaining consciousness.
+A week after the attack—two days after the authorities stopped dragging the Hudson for Douglas's body—on January 6, 1994, Scripps, at age 47, was taken off life support and died without regaining consciousness.
 After her death, she was able to give her liver, which was transplanted into her ex-husband, Anthony Morrell, saving his life.
-"Her daughters acted on what they knew would be their mother's wishes," said family attorney, "Anne left this world the way she lived in it - loving and giving."
+"Her daughters acted on what they knew would be their mother's wishes," said family attorney, "Anne left this world the way she lived in it—loving and giving."